 7. What happens if I’ve never dived before?

 Persons who have had no diving experience are welcome to do the Introduction to Scuba class, which is 3 hours long.
-The class takes place everyday at 9:00 am Monday through Friday.
-It entails watching a video, going out for practice in the pool after which, if you feel comfortable you go out into the ocean for a shallow dive- your first shore dive.
+The class takes place Monday through Friday at 9:00 am.
+It entails watching a video, going out for practice in the pool after whcih, if you feel comfortable you go out into the ocean for a shallow dive – your first shore dive.
 You can also continue with one of two certification courses offers by the Hotel.

 8. How long are the dives?

 Area dives are long.
 Shore dives are 45 minutes.